 A night out in Shoreditch, the effortlessly edgy East London hotspot, is almost a rite of passage for any Londoner, or London visitor.
 Shoreditch has become a haven for London’s hipster population, serving up colourful street art, amazing markets, funky bars, and some of the best restaurants in London.
 There are endless things to do in Shoreditch and Hoxton, and we’re here to lift the lid on some of our favourites.

-1. Discovery lost treasures in the wonderful vintage shops
+1. Discover lost treasures in the wonderful vintage shops

 Going down ⬇️ ?: @_basementvintage

 Shoreditch boasts an abundance of vintage clothes shops selling second-hand treasures.
 Search hard enough and among the worn-out Barbour jackets and tired American sports wear, you’ll find a hoard of wavy garms at pretty reasonable prices.
 Denim jackets, vintage ski wear, and hundreds of pairs of Levi’s jeans await thrifty shoppers in the huge underground vintage market.
 As well as clothing, you can purchase second-hand vinyl records, well-loved books, and recycled art work.

 2. Slide on down to The London Shuffle Club